Fire Risk Assessors

 To accompany the new register, there is comprehensive set of Guidance Notes together with an online application form and links to our Level 2 Award in the Principles of Fire Risk Assessment page (which is the first step in entering TFRAR at Tier1).

 For those responsible persons and duty holders who wish to access the register for the purpose of selecting a fire risk assessor, please ensure you have read the terms and conditions below before viewing any part of the register.
+The following Fire Sector Federation documents may also provide guidance to choosing a competent fire risk assessor.

 The Tiered Fire Risk Assessor Registers holds details of individuals, including various services they provide, their location and contact details.
 Individuals using the Register should note that the names of the individuals are shown in alphabetical order.
 There is also a map which indicates the assessors geographical location.